TEN STEPS TO PLANNING A FLAWLESS BACHELORETTE PARTY IN NASHVILLE

 Step 7.
 Dinner Reservations

 Showing up to a restaurant at dinner time with 12 of your closest, hungriest girlfriends without a reservation is definitely not a good idea.
 You should make dinner reservations 1-3 weeks before the party.
-Let the restaurants know that your group is a bachelorette party.
+Let the restaurants know your group is celebrating a special occasion.
 Some of them offer promotions specifically for bachelorette parties, such as Dicks Last Resort and Bar Louie.
 Remember to choose restaurants that fit the bride's style and the group's budget.
 Nashville also offers a great selection of vegetarian, vegan and gluten free options.

 Step 8.
 Ground Transportation

 Coordinate transportation to/from the airport or gather the information for your hotel's airport shuttle (if needed).
-Nashville has no effective public transportation system - your best option is to either rent a car or use Uber and Lyft.
+Nashville does not have an effective public transportation system - your best options are a rental car or utilize Uber and Lyft.
 Cabs are available; however, they are not the fastest method of getting around.
 If you go with a cab and have a large group, we recommend splitting the girls up into groups of 4-5 and don't tell the cab company that you are a bachelorette party.
-Downtown parking ranges from $8-$45 and a two-mile cab ride ranges from $6-$12.
-Ride sharing programs.
+Downtown parking ranges from $10-$50 and a two-mile cab ride ranges from $6-$12.